lqb2/lqb2.github.io/ps4sc-fall2019.md

 * Deep/Generative Interviewing
 * Battle of the Story vs Story of the Battle

+#### objectives for today

+* Have heard examples of stories with social impact
+* Understand basics of interviewing for revealing stories and experiences
+* Understand how narrative filters influence how your audience hears your message

 ### week 3 (5 oct): digging into your story